 Thanks to Christy Olson for sending us the following:

-Get all that and more, on this special edition of AfterBuzz TV’s X-Pac 12360.
-Two words for you…DOWNLOAD IT!
+Willie also talks Lucha Underground, fan reaction to his use of Steve Austin's Stunner, and more.
+Get it all on this week's brand new episode of AfterBuzz TV's X-Pac 12360.
+Two words for you...DOWNLOAD IT!